Chippewa Correctional Facility

 Chippewa Correctional Facility (URF) is a prison for men located in the Upper Peninsula (UP) of Michigan and part of the Michigan Department of Corrections (MDOC).
 The 3 letter designation for this facility is URF.

 General

 The Chippewa Correctional Facility houses inmates with a security level of I, II, and IV.
-The facility contains 120 beds for security level I inmates, 720 beds for security level II inmates, 192 beds for security level IV inmates, 22 beds for the detention unit, and 96 beds for an administrative segregation unit.
+The facility contains 120 beds for security level I inmates, 2000 beds for security level II inmates, 192 beds for security level IV inmates, 32 beds for the Administrative unit, and 96 beds for a Detention unit.

 History

 The facility opened in 1989.
 On August 9, 2009, the Straits Correctional Facility was closed and consolidated into the Chippewa Correctional Facility.

 In August 2006, a small twin-engine plane crashed near the prison, hitting a fence approximately 20 ft outside the facility's secure perimeter.
 While no one at the prison was injured, all four people on board the plane were killed in the crash.